jshcrowthe/polymer-angular-demo/README.md

 # Polymer Angular Demo
-This is just a quick app to demo the use of Angular's $http interceptors.
+This is just a quick demo of using Angular with Polymer WebComponents.

 ## Installation
 This is an express app so if you don't already have `Node.js` you'll need it.
 You can get it at https://nodejs.org/.
 (However that said I would recommend using [Node Version Manager](https://github.com/creationix/nvm))